rbonnefille/suncoBackend/server/README.md

-# Basic implementation of the SunCo Web Messenger by using NPM and a Bot with Switchboard
+# Basic implementation of the SunCo APIs in Node.js for to deliver data to the Client app

 # Necessary variables for the project